Matthew 19

 Jesus’ Response

 They have come with the question, ‘is it lawful for a man to put away his wife ‘apoluo’ for any old reason?’
 Can he send her away?
-Matthew 19:3.
+Matthew 19:3 / Mark 10:2.
+And Jesus responds to their question.

-Jesus, in making His defence, goes back beyond Himself, He goes back beyond Hillel and Shammai, He goes back beyond Moses, He goes back to the creation.
+Jesus, in making His defence, goes back beyond Himself, He goes back beyond Hillel and Shammai, He goes back beyond Moses, and He goes all the way back to the creation, Matthew 19:4-6 / Mark 10:6-9.
 And He’s going to make four points of defence as to why you shouldn’t put away your wife.

 All they bothered about was, divorce, divorce, divorce, they always were talking about divorce.
 Why and how can they get a divorce?
 Jesus tells them that God didn’t even think about divorce when He made man and woman.